gh-kaja-kumar/todo_Kaja/readme.md

 ## Features

 1. **Add New Tasks**
-   Create tasks with details like title, description, due date, priority, and category.
+   Users can create tasks with title, description, due date, priority, and category.

 2. **View Tasks**
-   Display all your tasks in a clean, organized list for easy tracking and management.
+   Tasks are displayed in a user-friendly list with filtering and progress tracking.

-3. **Edit Tasks**
+3. **Edit & Delete Tasks**
-   Modify existing tasks to update their details.
+   Users can edit or delete their own tasks.
+Admins can manage all tasks.

 4. **Mark Tasks as Completed**
-   Easily mark tasks as done to track your progress.

-5. **Delete Tasks**
-   Remove tasks that are no longer needed.
+   Users can track task completion via checkboxes.

-6. **Filter Tasks**
+5. **Filter & Sort Tasks**
    Filter tasks by:
-   - **Status**: View completed or incomplete tasks
-   - **Priority**: Filter by urgency level (Normal, High, Critical)
-   - **Category**: Group tasks based on user-defined categories
+   - **Status** (completed, incomplete, overdue)
+   - **Priority** (Low, Normal, High)
+   - **Category** (e.g., Work, Personal)
+   Tasks are also sorted by **Due Date** by default.

+6. **Overdue Highlight**
+   Overdue tasks are visually marked with a red “Overdue” label for quick recognition.

 7. **Prioritize Tasks**
+   Toggle between priority levels using the star icon.

+8. **Multi-User Support**
+   Each user has their own tasks.
+JWT-based login ensures only authenticated users access their data.

+9. **Admin Mode**
+   Admins can:
+   - View and manage tasks of any user via `/admin/{userId}`
+   - Edit or delete any task (without restrictions)
-   Assign priority levels to tasks to help focus on what's important.
+   - Assign tasks to other users

-8. **Login & Logout with JWT**
-   Secure authentication using JSON Web Tokens (JWT).
-Only logged-in users can view and manage their tasks.

-9. **Responsive Design**
-   Optimized layout that works smoothly on both desktop and mobile devices.

-10. **Data Persistence**
+10. **Authentication (JWT)**
+    Secure login and logout with JSON Web Tokens.

+11. **Responsive UI**
+    Clean, mobile-friendly layout using Tailwind CSS.

+12. **Persistent Storage**
-    Tasks are stored in a SQLite database for reliable, long-term storage.
+    All data is stored in a SQLite database using a .NET backend.

 ---